 Here are my choices for The Best Posts & Articles For Learning About Compromise:

-I’ll start off with a few previous posts I’ve written on this subject:
+I’ll start off with a few previous posts I’ve written on subject:

 Here are articles from other sources: